More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Indiana Municipal Power Agency Investor Relations, including Featured News, IMPA's Power Supply System, and IMPA Senior Management.
+Learn about Indiana Municipal Power Agency Investor Relations, including Featured News, IMPA's Power Supply System, IMPA Senior Management, and Member Communities Map.

 The Indiana Municipal Power Agency (IMPA) is a wholesale electric power provider serving the needs of 61 cities and towns in Indiana and Ohio.